 After a new Hyper-V VMMS certificate is generated, there are mouse and screen resolution issues when you manage a virtual machine using the Hyper-V Manager Console

-This article provides a solution to mouse and screen resolution issues when managing a virtual machine using the Hyper-V Manager Console.
+This article provides a solution to mouse and screen resolution issues when managing a virtual machine by using the Hyper-V Manager Console.

 Original product version: Windows Server 2012 R2